-Thanks to a generous donation from the Albano family, the Valente Center is able to offer support to Bentley undergraduates eager to deepen their understanding of the arts and sciences by organizing their own Student Seminars.
+Thanks to a generous donation from the Albano family, the Valente Center is able to offer support to Bentley undergraduates eager to deepen their understanding of the arts and sciences by organizing their own student seminars.
 These self-directed, not-for-credit seminars will allow small groups of students to explore their interest in drama, music, art, history, film, politics, government, math, and other topics clearly related to the arts and sciences.
-These seminars may be inspired by courses that you have already taken or by subjects that are not currently offered at Bentley.
+Seminars may be inspired by courses that you have already taken or by subjects that are not currently offered at Bentley.

 Participants in a Student Seminar could, for example, propose to: